Vyral/base-template/_posts/2020-02-27-our-twin-cities-spring-market.md

 {% include youtube.html %}

-This is one of my favorite times of the year—we’ve begun our spring market\!
+This is one of our favorite times of the year—we’ve begun our spring market\!
 It’s a great time to sell your home for top dollar in Minnesota.
 Today we’re sharing a quick spring market update.
 2019 was a record year, so if you’re a buyer entering this market, you have to be fully pre-approved, underwritten, and be ready to jump on a house as soon as it hits the market.
 Buyers: Brace yourselves for a very competitive market this spring.

 {% include pullquote.html %}